Proven-Paradox/shaper-system/Handbook.md

 ### Upkeep
 Any Ability with an Upkeep in its cost requires the given cost to be paid at [Round Start](#round-start).
 As long as the Upkeep is paid, the Ability has no duration.
 (To clarify; the listed cost is paid when the action starting it is taken, and the Upkeep cost is paid on all subsequent rounds.)

 Unless otherwise specified, you may only utilize a given Ability with Upkeep once.
-For example, you cannot affect multiple people with the [Haste](#haste) Ability by using it in subsequent turns.
+For example, you cannot affect multiple people with the [Accelerate](#accelerate) Ability by using it in subsequent turns.

 ## Buff Tracks
 These are a way of measuring advantage or disadvantage in Offense or Defense.
 Unless you are in conditions that specify otherwise, you start every combat at level 0 in both tracks.
 Several different Abilities can affect this track, which provides appropriate benefits or downsides to every character in a unified way.